-Sao Jorge castle or as it is known in Portugal, Castelo de São Jorge is a one of the most famous landmarks in the entire Europe.
-With a long history of almost 20 century, this beautiful, historic attraction of the Lisbon is one among the oldest buildings in the city.
+Sao Jorge castle or as it is known in Portugal, Castelo de São Jorge is one of the most famous landmarks in the entire Europe.
+With a long history of almost 20 century, this beautiful, historic attraction of Lisbon is one of the oldest buildings in the city.

 Overlooking the city from one of the hills it is hard not to notice this amazing attraction in the very first minutes of your visit to Lisbon.
-Sao Jorge castle is the major tourist attraction of the Portuguese capital, and one the most popular ones in the country.
-It is situated in the historic quarter of the city and by visiting it you enter to one of the most important parts of the Lisbon’s history.
+Sao Jorge Castle is the major tourist attraction of the Portuguese capital, and one of the most popular ones in the country.
+It is situated in the historic quarter of the city and by visiting it you enter one of the most important parts of Lisbon’s history.

 The castle is a masterpiece of architecture.
 There are several points in the castle that are unique to the building and you cannot see something like that anywhere else in the world.
 If you are fond of art, history, and architecture will definitely find something interesting in the castle as it has a lot of amazing things to offer.

-In this article we will have a look on the famous Castelo de São Jorge, so that you will have a better approach about this impressive landmark.
+In this article, we will have a look at the famous Castelo de São Jorge, so that you will have a better approach about this impressive landmark.

 Stay tuned with us.

 History of Castelo de São Jorge

 The oldest military fortifications of the hill on which the castle is built dates back to the first century BC.
 During that period the city of Lisbon was a part of the Roman Empire.
 Celtic tribes, Greeks, and Carthaginians all have made their marks on the hill during their reigns on the city.
 After some time under the Suebi, the Visigoths, and the Moors, the first significant fortifications were rebuilt by the Muslim forces of Moor.